High-risk stocks are equity investments where an investor can experience significant losses, if not all their money.

 First, very few people put 100% of their portfolio into investments like these (unless they really like to gamble and don’t mind potentially going broke).
 Instead, risk tends to be considered as part of a broader asset allocation strategy.

-Ideally, investors take on just enough risk to potentially increase their returns without ruining their long-term prospects should they lose up to 100% of their allocation to high-risk assets.
-The balance between safe and risky assets tends to be determined by individual investor goals, as mentioned.
+Ideally, investors take on just enough risk to potentially increase their returns without ruining their long-term prospects should they lose up to a significant percentage of their allocation to high-risk assets.
+The balance between safe and risky assets tends to be determined by individual investor goals.

-However, there are different ways to attempt to measure risk.
+There are different ways to attempt to measure risk.
 Some of them are objective measurements of aspects of a specific investment while others are more generic insights.
-Penny stocks are riskier than stocks of big companies, for example, because their underlying businesses generally aren’t nearly as stable or profitable.
+Penny stocks and IPOs tend to be riskier than shares of big companies, for example, because their underlying businesses generally aren’t as stable or profitable.

 Types of High-Risk Stocks and Investments